 Burns are one of the common injuries that are often preventable.
 Although you can learn how to treat a burn injury, the best bet is to not get hurt at all.
-In the United States they affect more than one million people and are the result of approximately 40,000 children being hospitalized every year.
-According to research figures approximately 80 percent of children that suffer burn injuries, is an injury that could have been prevented.
+In the United States, they affect more than one million people.
+And they result in approximately 40,000 children getting hospitalized every year.
+According to research figures approximately 80 percent of children that suffer burn injuries.
+And this is an injury that could have gotten prevented.

 Prevention of burn injuries starts with understanding how they can happen and the common causes, like:

-- The number one most common cause of burn injuries that involve children are caused by scalds.
-These are burns caused by steam, hot drinks, hot liquids, cooking liquids, steam and hot bath or facet water.
+- The number one burn injury involving children is scalds.
+These are often thought of as burns caused by steam.
+But more often hot drinks, hot liquids, cooking liquids, steam and hot bath or faucet water hurt kids.

-- Burn injuries that are caused by contact with piping hot objects and devices like irons, curling irons, pans and other hot objects from a stove, a fireplace and flames.
+- Burn injuries happen after contact with piping hot objects.
+So these can be devices like irons, curling irons.
+In the kitchen pans and other hot objects from a stove, a fireplace and flames are the culprits.

 - Over exposure to the sun, resulting in severe sunburn.

-- Electrical burns that are caused by placing objects or fingers into electric outlets.
+- Electrical burns that get caused by placing objects or fingers into electric outlets.

-- Chemical burns that are caused by contact with chemicals on the skin or swallowing chemicals.
+- Chemical burns that get caused by contact with the skin or swallowing chemicals.

-Burn injuries are rated in degrees, first, second and third, which depend on the amount of damage that has been done to the skin.
+Burn injuries get rated in degrees, first, second and third.
+So this can depend on the amount of damage to the skin.

-- First Degree Burn Injuries: First degree burn injuries are considered the mildest type of burn and are limited to the top layer of skin.
-This degree burn can result in redness to the skin, minor swelling and pain.
-The skin is dry in a first degree burn and does not have blisters present.
+- First Degree Burn Injuries: First degree burn injuries are the mildest type of burn.
+And these get limited to the top layer of skin.
+This degree burn can result in redness to the skin, minor swelling, and pain.
+The skin is dry in a first-degree burn and does not have blisters present.

-- Second Degree Burn Injuries: Second degree burn injuries are a burn that is more serious and more than the top layer of skin is damaged.
-Layers beneath the top layer are injured in this type of burn injury, it produces blisters, redness and severe pain.
+- Second Degree Burn Injuries: Second-degree burn injuries are more serious.
+And more than the top layer of skin gets damaged.
+Layers beneath the top layer also get injured in this type of burn injury.
+So it produces blisters, redness and severe pain.

-- Third Degree Burn Injuries: The third degree burn injury is the most serious type of burn and one wherein all the layers of skin are damaged, as well as the tissue.
-The skin of a third degree burn can have a dry or waxy appearance; it can be white, brown, leathery or have a charred appearance.
-This is the one type of burn injury that might not have any initial pain, because of nerve damage that has occurred the body is not detecting things correctly.
+- Third Degree Burn Injuries: The third degree burn injury is the most serious type of burn.
+And this is one wherein all the layers of skin get damaged.
+We also see tissue damage here.
+The skin of a third-degree burn can have a dry or waxy appearance.
+Also, it can be white, brown, leathery or have a charred appearance.
+Furthermore, this is the one type of burn injury that might not have any initial pain.
+Because of nerve damage that has occurred the body is not detecting things correctly.